 WHAT IS ORTHOPEDIC MANIPULATION

-Maitland has provided framework for description of 5 various grades of mobilization/manipulation based on depth within the range of motion that the force is applied and the rate of oscillation application.
-Grade 1-2 are within range that is free of resistance, grade 3-4 are passive movement that move up to the point of resistance.
-Grade 5, known as a manipulation, is when a joint is positioned near its end range of motion during the manual therapy technique with high velocity and low amplitude force application.
+Maitland has provided a framework for the description of 5 various grades of mobilization/manipulation based on depth within the range of motion that the force is applied and the rate of oscillation application.
+Grade 1-2 are within the range that is free of resistance, grade 3-4 are a passive movement that moves up to the point of resistance.
+Grade 5, known as manipulation, is when a joint is positioned near its end range of motion during the manual therapy technique with high velocity and low amplitude force application.